MailJS/MailJS-docs/docs/index.md

 ## Version

-MailJS ios constantly growing in code.
+MailJS is constantly growing in code.
 These docs **only supports API v2**.
 Docs for v1 are not available, because it is obsolite.
 On every endpoint it is written from which version that specific endpoint has been introduced.
 Any changes at that specific endpoint is also defined right there.

 ## Authentication